matmoi/gopro-stream/README.md

 npm start
 ```

-It would run both server and gateway from the same machine (which must be connected to the camera beforehand).
-Then, open your favorite web browser at the addess (http://127.0.0.1:8080)[http://127.0.0.1:8080].
+It runs both server and gateway from the same machine (which must be connected to the GoPro beforehand).
+Then, open a web browser at the addess (http://127.0.0.1:8080)[http://127.0.0.1:8080].
 Ideally, gateway and server would run on distinct machines as shown in the diagram.

 ### gateway